AlexStavrev/materialeditor/README.md

-# materialeditor
+# Material Editor
-A Minecraft materials visualiser and editor for Kenzzie's World network.
+A Minecraft materials list visualiser and editor for Kenzzie's World network.

-Feed us cookies.
+Concept and implementation by WrexBG.